Danilo-Dantas/Danilo-Dantas/README.md

 🎓 - I have a degree in systems analysis and development.

-☕ - For now, I'm focused on learning Java Spring boot and Thymeleaf.
+☕ - For now, I'm focused on learning C# and ASP.NET Core.

-💻 - I currently work at a company as a Spring boot developer.
+💻 - I currently work at a company as a Full Stack Developer.

-🎮 - In my spare time, I'm focused on learning about the GameMaker Engine.